Shoonsk8/Android_Xkcd_Persistance/README.md

     > For added peace of mind call `getCount` on your cursor and make sure it returns 1 before getting the data

-20. Write a method called `updateComic` which accepts a `XkcdDbInfo` object.
+20. Write a method called `updateComic` which accepts a `XkcdDbComic` object.

 21. First we want to write a where clause and check it.
 Create two String variables, one for the where clause and one for the whole query.